parithi-b/TEMR_analysis_pipeline/Analysis/README.md

-Final callset used for data analysis
+# Final callset used for data analysis

-TEMR callset was analyzied primarly using pandas and scipy(statistics) packages in python (via conda)
+TEMRs were analyzied primarly using pandas and scipy(statistics) packages in python (via conda)

-######Further information on all packages used in this manuscript can be found in the Supplementary Table S8
+###### Further information on all packages used in this manuscript can be found in the Supplementary Table S8

 TE sequence were obtained using <b><i>bedtools getfasta</i></b>
 Percent similarity was calculated <a href="https://github.com/mbreese/swalign">swalign</a>